EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

 ]
 #proof[
   Let $cC$ be a pre-abelian category.
 Since
-$Eq(f, q) = ker(f - g)$, $cC$ has all equalisers and coequalisers.
+$Eq(f, g) = ker(f - g)$, $cC$ has all equalisers and coequalisers.
 We also know that $cC$ has all finite products and coproducts as an additive category.
 Thus it has all finite limits and colimits by @all-finite-limits.
 ]

 #proposition[